 Amy Gilhoi is a PhD student in Computer Science.

-Delaney Norris is a graduate research assistant majoring in Informatics.
+Meredith Onions is an undergraduate research assistant majoring in Informatics.

 Northeastern University's focus is on neurodivergent populations.